Skip to main content

 Best AI Agent Platforms for EU Enterprises in 2026

-Ranked shortlist of AI agent platforms evaluated on EU data residency, BYOK, EU AI Act readiness, audit logging, and SLA terms.
-Updated May 2026.
+Ranked shortlist of AI agent platforms evaluated on EU data residency, self-hosting, MCP tool support, BYOK, EU AI Act readiness, and SLA terms.
+Updated July 2026.

 EU agent procurement has two gates.
 The first is the one lawyers care about: data residency, BYOK, EU AI Act readiness, a DPA with an EU legal entity.
 The second is the one engineering finds six months later: which platform ships the production infrastructure an agent needs (observability, traces, judges, guardrails, HITL approvals, A/B testing, cost tracking, audit logs) and which leaves you to build that stack yourself.
-This shortlist scores seven platforms on both, from public documentation accessed May 2026.
+This shortlist scores eleven platforms on both, from public documentation accessed May 2026 and re-verified in July 2026.

 The Gate Most Comparisons Skip